philterd/ph-eye/README.md

 # ph-eye

-PH-Eye is a service for hosting AI/NLP models for the purposes of finding PII and PHI in text.
+ph-eye is a service for hosting AI/NLP models for the purposes of finding PII and PHI in text.
 PH-Eye can be used standalone but it was designed and created for use with [Phileas](https://github.com/philterd/phileas) and [Philter](https://github.com/philterd/philter) and as such provides tight integration with each.

 Docker images are available at https://hub.docker.com/repository/docker/philterd/ph-eye.